 Understand analytics to understand your audience

-The best opportunities are hidden in your data.
+The best opportunities are hidden in your data, waiting to be discovered.

-But if you take the time to set up Google Analytics on your site (it’s free), you can get deeper insights, like the average amount of time people spent reading your post, the quality of the readers coming from different sources, and even the number of readers in real-time.
+Whether you’re using a WordPress blog or the Shopify platform, take the time to set up Google Analytics on your site (it’s free).
+With a Google Analytics account, you can get deeper insights on your new blog, like the average amount of time people spent reading your posts, the quality of readers coming from different sources, and even the number of readers in real time.

 Data can also be used as leverage for bloggers.
 The ability to prove how much traffic you bring in is a huge asset that makes others more likely to want to work with you or gain access to your audience.

-You can learn more about blogging better by checking out the following resources:
+You can learn more about how to make money blogging by checking out the following resources and success stories:

 - Blog to Business: How Black Girls RUN!
 Began a Community-Powered Movement